adeelhasan/licensing-dapp/README.md

 # Introduction

 Software License NFTs are relatively straightforward, where token ownership establishes a licensee relationship and validates a runtime DRM check.
 This project augments that concept by having the option to specify an expiration date.
 This is more in line with how software subscription models work.
-Additionally, licensees have the option to rent out their license.
+Additionally, licensees can rent out their license, with a pay-as-you-go / streaming option .

 A license can be thought of as a product or a product tier.
 By grouping licenses under a LicensingProject contract, it is simpler to express various tiers of a product, both in terms of pricing as well as supported functionality.
 For example, there can be a limited free trial, a lifetime as well as hourly pricing, represented by different licenses.